 The National Development Center on Autism Spectrum Disorders is a multi-university center dedicated to the promotion of evidence-based practices for ASD.
 The Center operates three sites at UC Davis MIND Institute, Waisman Center, and the Franklin Porter Graham Child Development Institute at the University of North Carolina Chapel Hill.
 Each of these websites delivers a wealth of information including online training modules, resources, factsheets, and more.

-The National Autism Center is a nonprofit organization dedicated to promoting best practices among families, educators, and professionals in the field of ASD.
-The NAC has an online library and a collection of resources, including articles and information on the National Standards Project and the National Standards Report.
+The National Autism Center has an online library and a collection of resources, including articles and information on the National Standards Project and the National Standards Report.

 The Ohio Center for Autism and Low Incidence, or OCALI, is a clearinghouse of information on autism research, resources, and trends.
 The OCALI website contains training and technical assistance including assessment resources and ASD service guidelines.

-The Organization for Autism Research is an organization focused entirely on applied research, meaning the group uses practical research to address the day-to-day challenges of ASD at home, in the classroom, in the workplace, and in the community.
+The Organization for Autism Research is an organization focused entirely on applied research: practical research to address the day-to-day challenges of ASD at home, in the classroom, in the workplace, and in the community.

-The Interagency Autism Coordinating Committee, or IACC, is a federally funded initiative created by the Combating Autism Act of 2006 and reauthorization in 2011.
-The IACC coordinates ASD related activities across the United States Health and Human Services Department and the Office of Autism Research.
-The IACC publishes yearly summary advance updates from the field of autism spectrum disorders.
+The Interagency Autism Coordinating Committee coordinates ASD related activities across the United States Health and Human Services Department and the Office of Autism Research.
+The IACC publishes yearly summary advance updates from the field of autism spectrum disorder.